IAmMaulik/sudoku_solver/README.md

 * Press the enter key to confirm it

-* When you are done entering the values, press the enter key to see the beautiful animation of it solving the sudoku puzzle
+* When you are done entering the values, press the space bar key to see the beautiful animation of it solving the sudoku puzzle

 ## Status